*This article was originally published in February 2012 and was last updated in June 2021.

 Why has there been an increase in the numbers of uses of CED?

 CED use across the UK has increased due to more officers being trained and more CEDs being deployed on the streets.
 This expansion has been carried out in a structured way within each force area.
 The comprehensive training packages, governance and monitoring are in place and the availability of CEDs is documented in each force area’s strategic threat and risk assessment (STRA).
-CED deployments across the UK, as well as the training and governance measures in place, are monitored by the National Less-Lethal Weapons secretariat, which is led by Deputy Assistant Commissioner Lucy D’Orsi.
+CED deployments across the UK, as well as the training and governance measures in place, are monitored by the National Less-Lethal Weapons secretariat, which is led by Chief Constable Lucy D’Orsi.

 Why have CEDs got a bad reputation when police say it’s so good?